 Socket: 1151 | Chipset: Z390 | Memory: Dual-Channel DDR4 3466+ MHz, Up to 64GB| Audio: Realtek ALC1220-VB | Multi GPU Support: 3-Way AMD CrossFireX and 2-Way NVIDIA SLI Technology | Form Factor: ATX

 The AORUS brand is aimed to provide gamers with premium features and performance coupled with great looks to go along with.
 The Z390 AORUS Pro is one of the best options in the sub $200 segment and offers dual shielded PCIe slots and dual thermal pads for the M.2 slots.
-It follows the signature black theme with orange and silver accents and comes with nice RGB implementation across the board.
+It follows the signature black theme with orange and silver accents and comes with nice RGB implementation across the board which makes it one of the best RGB motherboard on the list.
 With things such as Gen2 Type-C port, 12+1 phase VRM and best-in-class networking connectivity, this mobo can give many pricier boards a run for their money.

 Just like with any other AORUS board, this comes with high-end ALC 1220 audio and superfast wireless and LAN speeds, as well as a nice array of USB connectivity including a Gen1 Type-C header, two Gen2 Type-A and a USB 3.1 Gen2 Type-C connector on the rear I/O. Gigabyte uses a simple yet effective design for the BIOS and gives you options for Easy Mode and Classic Mode for different skill levels of users.
 As expected from a premium mobo, we have many advanced OC settings, including custom profiles for RAM and fan utilities, and you will surely enjoy hitting 5.1GHz on this motherboard.
 The AORUS Pro Wi-Fi is a solid all-rounded i5 9600k motherboard tailored for intensive gaming and long term durability.